dithizac000/team-charm/README.md

 ## Project Requirements
 :heavy_check_mark: 1.
 Separates all database/business logic using the MVC pattern.
-  * Business logic and database under model folder
+  * Database and validation under model folder
   * All HTML files under views folder
   * Routes to all the html files under the index.php
   * index.php calls function in Controller to get data from model and return views.
   * Classes under classes folder
+  * JSON in its own file
-  * JSON and JavaScripts under scripts
+  * JavaScripts under javascript folder

 :heavy_check_mark: 2.
 Routes all URLs and leverages a templating language using Fat-Free framework
   * All routes are in the index.php and leverages a templating language using Fat-Free Framework